APogue/APogue.github.io/_posts/posts/2024-08-13-USAC-is-a-problem.md

  				- Add their mission of "accessibility to all students?", this may just be fluff that will overburden the point with thoughts of what they "should" be doing rather than what they "must" do

  			- [Position](https://www.instagram.com/p/CyMSRCuSlAR/?hl=en&img_index=1) on Oct 7th

+ 				- "River to the Sea"

+ 				- "Honoring Palestinians on the front lines"

  	- USAC February Resolution